 Abstract: This chapter is a companion to Chapter 4.
-Based on the universal constraints that evidentials across languages exhibit in attitudinal complements, the chapter provides further empirical arguments for the subjectivity of evidentials.
+Based on universal constraints that evidentials across languages exhibit in attitudinal complements, the chapter provides further empirical arguments for the subjectivity of evidentials.
 Specifically, I focus on the logically possible, but systematically not attested, interpretations wherein having evidence for p is ascribed to Origo by a third party.
 This new observation has no straightforward account in the current literature: some approaches overgenerate, while some others undergenerate.
 I argue that, just like in the case of conversational disagreement discussed in Chapter 4, the linguistic behavior of evidentials-in-attitudes is rooted in the non-linguistic properties of cognitive processes described by evidentials.
 Because these processes resist third-party assessment across the board, readings such that evidence is ascribed to Origo by a third party are banned in attitudes.
 I further show that evidentials are obligatorily 'de se' and derive that fact from subjectivity, thus offering a new route to 'de se'.
-This is in contrast to more standard approaches to 'de se' construal, which view it as an arbitrary property of grammar.
+This is in contrast to more standard approaches, which view 'de se' as an arbitrary property of grammar.

 5.1 Introd uction

 5.2 Empir ical landscape

 5.2.1 Scope

 5.2.2 Perspective and projection

 5.2.3 Recap

-5.3 Previo us approaches
+5.3 Previo ous approaches

 5.3.1 Modal approaches

-5.3.2 Illocutionary approaches 88
+5.3.2 Illocutionary approaches

-5.3.3 Recap 93
+5.3.3 Recap

-5.4 Propos sal 94
+5.4 Propos sal

-5.4.1 Background: indexicals and attitudes 95
+5.4.1 Background: indexicals and attitudes

-5.4.2 Analysis 99
+5.4.2 Analysis

-5.5 Aware eness 04
+5.5 Aware ness

-5.6 Genera al discussion 09
+5.6 Gener al discussion

-App endix E : Information source 13
+Appendix E: Information source